 Venky Mama Pre-release Business: Venkatesh-Naga Chaitanya Movie Strikes A Good Deal!

 Venky Mama is one among the big releases of December 2019 and the movie has been slated for a release on December 13, 2019.
-Expectations are pretty high on this multi-starrer movie, which features Venkatesh and Naga Chaitanya in lead roles.
+Expectations are pretty high on this multi-starrer, which features Venkatesh and Naga Chaitanya in the lead roles.
 According to reports that are doing the rounds, the movie's theatrical rights for all areas have been sold.
 It is being said that the film has struck a good deal and has fetched around Rs 32.4 crore in the form of theatrical rights alone.

-Going by one of the reports, the much-awaited film's theatrical rights for Andhra Regions have been sold for around Rs 26.65 crore.
+Going by one of the reports, the much-awaited film's theatrical rights for Andhra regions have been sold for around Rs 26.65 crore.
 Earlier, rumours had come in that the film's Ceeded rights have been sold for Rs 5.4 crore, which was reportedly higher than the pre-release business done by Ruler and Prati Roju Panduga, two other movies that will be hitting theatres in December.

 Meanwhile, the overseas rights of Venky Mama have reportedly been sold for an amount of Rs 3 crore.
 On the other hand, it is being rumoured that the movie has bagged around Rs 2.75 crore in the form of theatrical rights in ROI.
 In total, the Venkatesh-Naga Chaitanya movie is said to have done a pre-release business of around Rs 32.4 crore in the form of worldwide theatrical rights alone.
-Take a look at the split up here.
+Take a look at the split-up here.

 |Area